-Vice-Chairman Ognio motioned to approve recommendation from the Selection Committee, to re-appoint Dr. Luis Matta to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
+Vice Chairman Ognio moved to re-appoint Dr. Luis Matta to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
 Commissioner Brown seconded.
 The motion passed 5-0.

 18. Consideration of a recommendation from the Selection Committee, comprised of Vice Chairman Randy Ognio and Commissioner Steve Brown, to appoint Sameera Tillman to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.